 How RVshare Works

-- Once you find a motorhome to your liking, you’ll contact the owner to arrange your trip.
 When you pick up your RV, the owner will give you a tour and a demo on how it works and then it’s all yours.
+The owner we chose delivered the RV to our hotel.

-The Cost of Renting a Motorhome
+The Cost of Renting an RVshare Motorhome

 The motorhomes we researched on RVshare ranged from $100 a day to $300 or more.
 When planning your budget, you should also consider campground fees, gas and other expenses.
-Overall, this is more affordable than renting a car, booking hotel nights, and eating out.
-Money saving benefits include:
+Overall, this is more affordable than renting a car, booking hotel nights and eating out.
+Money-saving benefits include:

 - Your transportation and accommodations are all-in-one.